-The most important part of this brand is our belief in the future of communities–those both described by communities of people with common interests and by physical communities where people live, work and play in proximity to each other.
-The Winding Road catalog is very much about the experiences and products created by people with common interests in the arts, local food, history and the outdoor/natural environmental communities.
+The most important part of this brand is our belief in the future of communities–those both described as communities of people with common interests and as physical communities where people live, work and play in proximity to each other.
+The Winding Road catalog is very much about the experiences and products created by people with common interests in the arts, local food, history and the outdoor recreation/environmental communities.
 But we want to take a moment to talk about physical destinations in our region that are working hard to be centers of creativity and destinations for visitors.
 We can’t feature them all, but what follows is a look at a few worth your attention as you travel The Winding Road.

 Amesville Small town living couldn’t be finer than in this tight-knit Athens County hamlet (population 154) on the back road from Athens to Marietta (Ohio Route 550).
 Its claim to fame in Ohio history came in the year of statehood when settlers sold pelts back East to raise funds to buy books.
 The library became known as the Coonskin Library, the first in the Northwest Territory.
 The Coonskin Museum, located in the old school cafeteria, opens upon request.
 Mayor Gary Goosman and allies are known for organizing dinners featuring local foods, gardening classes, and even a quirky inauguration ball.
 Events are held at Village Productions-where yoga, dance, music, pilates, drumming and more take place (www.villageproductions.org).
 Don’t forget the Amesville Firemen’s Festival the third weekend of every July.
 Outside of town you’ll find organic farmers including the well-established Green Edge Gardens, and the upstart Homecoming Farm started by returning son John Wood purveyor of fresh maple syrup each spring.